peer-open-source/xara-docs/source/user/manual/model/beamIntegrations/NewtonCotes.rst

 The force deformation response at each integration point is defined by the section.
 The order of accuracy for Gauss-Radau integration is :math:`N-1`.

-.. function:: beamIntegration 'NewtonCotes' tag secTag N
+.. function:: beamIntegration "NewtonCotes" tag secTag N

 .. csv-table::
    :header: "Argument", "Type", "Description"